BurnyCoder/Landing/docs/Contents/Website/Exobrain.md

 Greetings fellow reality connoisseur!
 On this site I explore these questions:

-- How does artificial intelligence, that might soon become very general and superintelligent, works from an omnidisciplionary lens using all sorts of mathematics and methodologies from computer science, statistics, information theory, physics, systems theory, mechanistic interpretability, game theory, cognitive science and so on?
+- How does artificial intelligence, that might soon become very general and superintelligent, works from an multidisciplinary lens using all sorts of mathematics and methodologies from computer science, statistics, information theory, physics, systems theory, mechanistic interpretability, game theory, cognitive science and so on?

 - What's the current state of the art in research and industry around artificial intelligence?
 What are the most effective methods to make it better?

 - How will the current artificial intelligence revolution transform humanity technologically, economically, culturally, governmentally?
 Can it automate everything, from science to industry to art?
-Is AI tool like scissors, or like internet, or as powerful as nuclear weapons?
-Is universal basic income or services realistic?
+Is AI a tool like scissors, or like internet, or as powerful as nuclear weapons?
 Is singularity near?